MiamiOH-CSE274/Syllabus/README.md

 ---------------
 Please mark the following important dates on your calendar.
 Late work is absolutely not accepted, and missed exams cannot be made up except in extreme circumstances or with the prior permission of the instructor.

-* Exam 1: TODO, in class
+* Exam 1: Sept 30, in class
-* Exam 2: TODO, in class
+* Exam 2: Nov 4, in class
-* Final exam: TODO, in regular classroom
+* Final exam: TBA, in regular classroom

 Catalog description
 -------------------